rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 Before testing SlicerROS2, you should always check that your setup is correct and works with RViz.

-Once the ROS robot is setup properly, the SlicerROS2 robot node can be used to visualize the robot in Slicer.
+Once the ROS robot is set up properly, the SlicerROS2 robot node can be used to visualize the robot in Slicer.
 Internally, the robot node will use a parameter node to retrieve the URDF description and tf2 lookups to refresh the position of each link.